Neto-A/Spotify-Top-Tracks-NG-2022/README.md

 - Nigerians greatly enjoyed particularly danceable rhythms, with the most love coming at the 0.8 danceability point.

 - Songs with a mid-upper range (0.6-0.75) valence were most preferred.
 Therefore, Nigerians enjoyed songs with some level of positivity to them.

+<a id='visualization'></a>
+### Visualization
+The interactive report for this project can be found (here)[https://app.powerbi.com/view?r=eyJrIjoiNWJhOGY5OTYtNGYzYy00ODBmLTk3NWItMDg0NGYxMTQ3ZmY1IiwidCI6ImEzMjNmYmMzLTM3NzUtNDNhMi05MWYxLTA4YWY1ZTA1MTVhZSJ9].